 There are different types of granite available on the market today both natural and artificial.
 One of the best known man made granite is Rocksolid Granit.
 Rocksolid Granit is ninety five percent natural granite with five percent polymer added.
 Its surface is highly polished and attractive but it offers a low maintenance, durable surface that is heat, scratch, and stain resistant.

 Most of the granite, like Rocksolid Granit, are easy to use in the kitchen.
 All you have to do is place the granite slab over the existing benchtop saving you a lot of time, mess and money.
 You can find granite bench tops in a variety of colors from its natural, earthy tones, to blues, blacks, and reds.

 The slabs used for granite bench tops are versatile and need not be limited to use on kitchen bench tops.
-These slabs can be used almost anywhere in the home.† They are suitable for use on bathroom walls, vanity tops, shower recesses, floors, splashbacks, entry foyers, kickboards and even in fireplaces.
-The options are many and depend entirely on your preferrences and budget.
+These slabs can be used almost anywhere in the home.
+They are suitable for use on bathroom walls, vanity tops, shower recesses, floors, splash-backs, entry foyers, kick-boards and even in fireplaces.
+The options are many and depend entirely on your preferences and budget.

 Granite has low porosity allowing it to withstand high temperatures and it is hard enough to resist staining and scratching.
 Investing in a granite benchtop ensures your benchtop will stand the test of time.
 Granite bench tops have a natural beauty and elegance that adds depth and character to your home.